 God doesn’t just give you resources for your own enjoyment, but to make a difference in the world around you.
 God never blesses us just to sit on what we have.
 He blesses us so we can bless others.

-That’s a hopeful, encouraging truth to remember as we approach Christmas.
-Find ways to be radically generous, and make this season a meaningful time for the people God has strategically placed in your life.
+That’s a hopeful, encouraging truth to remember throughout the year, because generosity isn’t something we only display at Thanksgiving or Christmas.
+Find ways to be radically generous, and make an impact on the people in your church, the people in your community, and the people God has strategically placed in your life.

 Talk It Over

-How would your life change if you were radically generous?
+How would your life change if you became more radically generous?
 What would that look like?

 When you struggle with generosity, what things make you hesitant to give more?